-In any document that contains an index, including appendices and exhibits in support of writ petitions, the index should include an electronic bookmark from each descriptive document title to the first page of the corresponding document in the appendix or exhibits.
+Users may bookmark PDF documents with Adobe Acrobat for any document that contains an index; including appendices and exhibits in support of writ petitions.
+The index should include an electronic bookmark from each descriptive document title to the first page of the corresponding document in the appendix or exhibits.

-If appendices or exhibits are submitted in multi-part electronic files, each separate file should have a table or index stating the contents of that file.
+If a user needs to submit appendices or exhibits in multi-part electronic files, each separate file should have a table or index stating the contents of that file.

 A bookmark is a type of link with representative text in the Bookmarks panel in the navigation pane.
 Each bookmark goes to a different view or page in the document.
 Bookmarks are generated automatically during PDF creation from the table-of-contents entries of documents created by most desktop publishing programs.
 These bookmarks are often tagged and can be used to make edits in the PDF.